crooy/About/doelen2020.md

 Material:
 -----------
 - [ ] limit weekend fancy cooking costs to 40 euro
-- [/] build a light, easy to clean shed/workshop/garage i can on budget
+- [x] build a light, easy to clean shed/workshop/garage i can on budget
 - [/] kondo-clean the house
-- [ ] re-roof the greenhouse
+- [x] re-roof the greenhouse
 - [ ] finally make outdoor kitchen

 Professional: